bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 {% endhighlight %}

 We can explicitly specify the name and the method by changing the `form` property of `@FormValidation` annotation or the `onValidationFailed` property.

+The submit parameters will be passed to `onPostValidationFailed` method.

 ### View